NEWS FLASH!! 2025 Inspections Dates Announced 2 Circuits for North America!

 The stallion has three round of inspection.

 1. Viewing on the streets.
-Exterior / movement.
+Exterior / movement/height measurement.

 2. Viewing by moving freely.